nic-smith/The-Writers-Spiral/The Writers Spiral/Stories/The Veil and the Machine/chapters/chapter_4_md.md

 - **Tags**:
 - #worldbuilding
-- #mystery
 - #reflection

-“It’s not just a weapon,” Griffin replied, sliding the blade back into its sheath.
+- **Content**: “It’s not just a weapon,” Griffin replied, sliding the blade back into its sheath.
 “It’s a tool.
 You never know when something like this might save your life.”

-**Notes:** Establishes the sword’s dual importance and provides insight into Griffin’s perspective.
+- **Notes**: Establishes the sword’s dual importance and provides insight into Griffin’s perspective.

 ---